lhthien09/Multi_Layer_NeuralNet/README.md

 * **Neural Network**: Contains code for building and training neural networks.
 * **Hyperparameter Optimization in Neural Networks**: Contains code for optimizing hyperparameters in neural networks.

+# Installation
+To run the code in this folder, you will need to install the following dependencies:

+TensorFlow
+NumPy
+Matplotlib

 # Contributing
 If you find a bug or have a feature request, please open an issue or submit a pull request.